What Hometown Cha-Cha-Cha Teaches You About Real Korean: Phone Calls, Cafés, and Why 혹시 Changes Everything

 | 핸드폰 맞죠? | — | Is this the right number? | Confirming |

-The café scene is short, but it's one of the most practically useful scenes in the episode — because it shows a native speaker repeating the same phrase twice, which tells you something important about how natural that phrase actually is.
+The café scene is short, but it's one of the most practically useful scenes in the episode — because it shows a native speaker repeating the same phrase twice,and that repetition is actually pretty common in real Korean conversations.

 The staff keeps trying to offer alternatives.
 Hye-jin isn't interested — she just wants to pay and leave.
 So she says it again: 그냥 계산해 주세요.
 Just process my payment, please.